Itumelengxo/CMCS_2/README.md

-Step 1.
-Clone the Repository: Use the git clone command followed by the repository URL.
+Step 1. click clone .Clone the Repository: Use the git clone command followed by the repository URL.
 Step 2: Open the Project in Visual Studio
 Open Visual Studio: Launch Visual Studio on your computer.
 Click "Clone Repository"